What is memory analysis?

-To find a memory leak, or something else that consumes memory, but is not load dependent, force a GC.
-If an application does not perform optimally and does not GC properly, do not choose this option.
+Click Create Memory Sanpshot, then select Deep Memory Leak Analysis in the Create Memory Snapshot dialog box.
+To find a memory leak, or something else that consumes memory, but is not load dependent, select the Force Garbager Collection before creating snapshot check box (selected by default).
+If an application does not perform optimally and does not garbage collect properly, clear the check box.

 This example forces the GC.
 Look at the hotspot to see what holds most of the memory in the JVM.
 Use this view to look for memory leaks or to understand which objects keep most of the objects alive.
 Notice that a HashMap Segment holds 52%.

 - Choose the Keep Alive set.
 Check to see who holds this object.

 - Look at Follow References to see which references this object holds.
 This displays instances that the selected object keeps alive, and an aggregated set with instance count.

 - The GC size tells how much free memory you would have if the objected were garbage collected.